General Information for School Group Visits to Denver Botanic Gardens at Chatfield

 Upon Arrival at Denver Botanic Gardens at Chatfield

-- Please proceed along the entrance road until you reach the parking lot.
-Buses should park in the parking lot.
+- Follow the entrance road until you reach the parking lot.

-- Groups participating in a Guided Program should meet their guide at the white building located at the south end of the parking lot.
+- Groups participating in a guided program can meet their guide outside the Earl J. Sinnamon Visitor Center, the largest white building at the south end of the parking lot.

 During Your Visit

 - Stay on designated trails.
-Walking off of the trail can trample the plants of our natural environment.
-Rattlesnakes and other animals might be hiding in the plants, as well.
+Walking off of the trail can destroy the plants.
+Rattlesnakes and other animals might be hiding in the plants.

 - Stay with the group.
 Chatfield is large and students can get lost.
 All students (regardless of age) must be under constant adult supervision.